 Offered at 10:00AM, except for full morning programs.
 Starts in the Classroom, expect for special services.

 The Affirmation year is an intense year for our students and requires a higher level of family participation.
-The Affirmation program is open to 8th graders and it is recommended that students complete the 7th Grade World Religion program at NSUC before enrolling in the Affirmation program.
+The Affirmation program is open to 8th graders and it is recommended students have completed the 7th Grade World Religion program at NSUC before enrolling in the Affirmation program.

-In addition to the weekly Sunday classes, affirmants will participate in the following programs and events.
-(OWL is elective and a fee is charged to those who choose to participate.)
+In addition to the weekly Sunday classes, some of the other programs and events include: (OWL is elective and a fee is charged to those who choose to participate.
 Events and trips are self-funded by the Affirmation families.
-Expenses for the chaperones are funded by the Affirmant families as well.
+Expenses for the chaperones are funded by the Affirmant families).

 - Affirmation Opening and Closing Events

 - Mentor Program